 Starting in 2008, Humira also carried a warning for an increased risk of fungal infections.
 Humira users are vulnerable to these infections because the drug targets the inhibition of t-cells that are part of the autoimmune response system.
 Observed infections have included TB, pneumonia, sepsis, and others.
 The problem with some of these fungal infections is that they often go undiagnosed because they sometimes look like a simple flu.
 Legionella and Listeria infections have also been noted.
-Some of these incidents linked to Humira use have resulted in patient death.What Are Abbott's Defense?
+Some of these incidents linked to Humira use have resulted in patient death.What Are Abbott's Defenses?

 The frustrating thing about the way Abbott is fighting these cases is that they don't want a fair fight on the merits of the case.
 A fair fight on the merits would be "Did Abbott do something wrong in marketing Humira that caused people harm?"
 That's the question, right?
 Instead, Abbott wants to stop these cases before they get to a jury.

-Abbott's primary defense to these claims is plaintiffs' negligent failure to warn claims are preempted by the Federal Food, Drug and Cosmetic Act.
+Abbott's primary defense to these claims is the plaintiffs' negligent failure to warn claims are preempted by the Federal Food, Drug and Cosmetic Act.
 In other words, Abbott is trying to hide behind the FDA to argue essentially that "Even if we screwed up, it does not matter because you can't bring these claims under the law."
 We think this defense is extremely likely to fail.

 With respect to some of the "vague for patients" warning claims, Abbott argues that the Learned Intermediary Doctrine should be controlling.
 Again, Abbott tries to avoid the true merits of the case from being argued by claiming essentially that, "Even if we misled consumers, it is okay because we don't have to warn our patients, just their doctors."

 This is not to say Abbott does not have other defenses to the true merits of these Humira lawsuits.
 They do.
-But we think juries are not going to look too favorably upon the "Hey, we told your doctor" defense.Contacting a Lawyer for Your Humira Lawsuit
+But our lawyers think juries would not look too favorably upon the "Hey, we told your doctor" defense.Contacting a Lawyer for Your Humira Lawsuit